japila-books/apache-spark-internals/docs/FileCommitProtocol.md

 ====
 `instantiate` is used when:

-* <<spark-internal-io-HadoopMapRedWriteConfigUtil.adoc#createCommitter, HadoopMapRedWriteConfigUtil>> and <<spark-internal-io-HadoopMapReduceWriteConfigUtil.adoc#createCommitter, HadoopMapReduceWriteConfigUtil>> are requested to create a <<spark-internal-io-HadoopMapReduceCommitProtocol.adoc#, HadoopMapReduceCommitProtocol>> committer
+* <<spark-internal-io-HadoopMapRedWriteConfigUtil.md#createCommitter, HadoopMapRedWriteConfigUtil>> and <<spark-internal-io-HadoopMapReduceWriteConfigUtil.md#createCommitter, HadoopMapReduceWriteConfigUtil>> are requested to create a <<spark-internal-io-HadoopMapReduceCommitProtocol.md#, HadoopMapReduceCommitProtocol>> committer

 * (Spark SQL) `InsertIntoHadoopFsRelationCommand`, `InsertIntoHiveDirCommand`, and `InsertIntoHiveTable` logical commands are executed